microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

     Are you ready to continue (y/n)?
     ```

-    Here are the three types of connectivity we recommend for Information Assistant "secure mode":
+    Here are the three types of connectivity we recommend for Information Assistant secure mode:

     * Establish virtual network peering with your corporate network to the Information Assistant virtual network, and private access via ExpressRoute.
     * Establish a Point-to-Site (P2S) VPN Gateway for your development workstation.
 See [Secure Communication to Azure](#secure-communication-to-azure) section.